The Art of Gourmet Cooking in Prison

 To date, Diaz has received over 200 recipes from prisoners in California.
 Most of them are extraordinarily precise, and get inventive in their cooking techniques: "I use a six-by-six paper box, a 12.5 oz cereal bag (with no holes), a plastic bowl as lid, and a stinger (a utensil for boiling water with electricity)," wrote a man in Corcoran State Prison, detailing his method for cooking beans and rice to make burritos.
 An inmate from Tehachapi State Prison described using a towel to insulate cooking items: "Add two 16 oz. cups of hot water, then tie off the bag and warp it up in a towel and set it to the side for up to 30 minutes to let it fully cook through."

-There's a recipe for menudo, a traditional Mexican soup, that substitutes in pork rinds, chili lime-flavored Corn Nuts, and a package of tortillas.
-Another recipe, for tacos, uses the flavor packet from a chili-flavored Top Ramen package to add spice to refried beans and instant rice.
+There's a recipe for menudo, a traditional Mexican soup, that substitutes in pork rinds, chili lime-flavoured Corn Nuts, and a package of tortillas.
+Another recipe, for tacos, uses the flavour packet from a chili-flavoured Top Ramen package to add spice to refried beans and instant rice.
 There's one for makeshift sweet and sour pork, which combines pork rinds with a sauce made from jelly, Kool Aid, plus one Top Ramen seasoning packet and a healthy dose of imagination.

 "All of these letters are from inmates in California, so it's all West Coast recipes, Mexican recipes," Diaz told me, adding that she plans to expand the Prison Gourmet project next year, during a residency at Tulane University in New Orleans.
 "I'm excited to go down to the South to see what kind of special recipes are there."